kjelloh/advent_of_code_2023/README.md

 An reading the specification it "kind of" states that the passed argument are (second,first) but I missed it!

-* computes the differences between the second and the first of each adjacent pair *
+**"computes the differences between the second and the first of each adjacent pair"**

 This caused me to spend at least an hour trying to understand why I failed to get any matches for the key!

-#day18
+# day18

-* Another hidden "int instead of Integer type" detour...
+## Another hidden "int instead of Integer type" detour...

 I had initially and high up in the source file (for part 1) defined: